wirthit/HesaUser/README.md

 An in memory database is used to exercise tests that count results for known surnames.

 ## Front End
-An MVC .Net Core site with a simple screen allowing a surname or part of a surname to be searched.
+This is an MVC .Net Core site with a simple screen allowing a surname or part of a surname to be searched.
 The text input is validated within the Controller GET method to only accept valid surname characters; this is useful but also aimed at preventing any script being entered.
 A SpecFlow test framework exists based on the feature like description in the test question but is currently not implemented but the potential exists to integrate Selenium tests to drive a browser and check UI results.

 ## Installation
-It is expected to run this Solution under Visual Studio 2019 and you will need to configure multiple startup projects to run the Solution.
-The actual requirement is to run HesaUser.Lookup first, the source Web API then run HesaUSer, the search web page.
+It is expected to run this Solution under Visual Studio 2019 and you **will need** to configure multiple startup projects to run the Solution as the multiple startup settings used to run this project are not saved in the solution by Visual Studio.
+The actual requirement is to run HesaUser first (the Web API) then HesaUser.Lookup (the Search page UI).
 ### Configuring the multiple startup projects
 1. Under Solution Explorer right-click the Solution then select `Set Startup Projects...`
 ![Select set startup projects](images/SelectSetStartupProjects.png)